Scrimshaw: History and materials

 Scrimshanders and collectors acquire legal whale teeth and marine tusks through estate sales, auctions and antique dealers.
 To avoid illegal ivory, collectors and artists check provenance and deal only with established and reputable dealers.
-Scrimshaw that is found to have been illegally sourced may be seized by customs officials worldwide, dramatically loses value and is very hard to re-sell, as the limited channels through which collectible scrimshaw passes serves as a check on unscrupulous persons.
+Scrimshaw that is found to have been illegally sourced may be seized by customs officials worldwide, dramatically loses value and is very hard to re-sell, as the limited channels through which collectible scrimshaw passes serve as a check on unscrupulous persons.
 As with any other fine art form, it is possible for experienced museums, auction houses or other experts to detect a fake.

 Scrimshaw can also be practical tools that are hand carved by the scrimshander.
 They carved useful tools such as the jagging wheel. which is a multi-purpose tool used to pierce and trim a pie crust.
 Corset busks were carved from bone or ivory.

 Care and preservation

 Ivory is a fragile medium; many 19th-century pieces were preserved because they were kept in a barrel of oil on board ship.
 Gary Kiracofe, a scrimshander in Nantucket, Massachusetts, advises collectors that if a piece looks dry, one should fill the center of the tooth with unscented baby oil and allow it to remain until as much oil as possible is soaked into the microscopic pores of the ivory.
 Clear paste wax or high-end car wax will seal the surface after oiling.
 Bone items are even more fragile (more fibrous and porous) and may be treated the same way: with a light clear mineral oil.
 Organic oils are inadvisable, as they will eventually hasten discoloration, as on old piano keys subjected to the natural oils in one's hands.

 Professional conservators of art and historic artifacts generally recommend against applying any type of dressing (like oil or wax) to organic objects such as whale ivory.
 Sensible choices regarding storage and display preserve whale ivory best: keep out of direct sunlight, handle with cotton gloves or freshly washed hands, and avoid keeping in places with shifting humidity and temperature.
 Coating organic objects can induce eventual cracking.